Data-driven state-space and Koopman operator models of coherent state dynamics on invariant manifolds: Results

+We consider cases with $\Rey=10$ and $\Rey=12$, where a stable traveling wave (TW) and a stable relative periodic orbit (RPO) exist, respectively.
 Data was generated using the vorticity representation with $\Delta t =0.005$ on a grid of $[N_x,N_y]=[32,32]$ (e.g., $\omega \in \mathbb{R}^{1024}$) following the pseudospectral scheme described by \citet{chandler_kerswell_2013}.
 Simulations were initialized from random divergence-free initial conditions, and evolved forward in time to $10^5$ time units.
 We drop the early transient dynamics and select $10^4$ snapshots of the flow field, separated by $\delta t=5$ and $\delta t=0.5$ time units for $\Rey=10$ and $\Rey=12$, respectively.
 We do an $80\%/20\%$ split for training and testing respectively.
 The neural network training uses only the training data, and all comparisons use test data unless otherwise specified.
+Finally, we note that Kolmogorov flow has a continuous translation symmetry as well as several discrete symmetries.
+While we have not done so here, it is possible to exploit these to further improve the effectiveness of data-driven models \citep{alec_pre,linot_couette,carlos_symmetry}.